abj247/maicbf/drones/baselines/README.md

 Follow the interactive prompts to input the required parameters for the selected method.

-4. Example commands for running individual methods
+4. Example commands for running each  individual baseline methods

 - **PIC**:
     ```